intentframe/intentframe/README.md

 The AI calls themselves are short — a proposed action and a policy snippet, not your whole conversation.
 In local testing, an average day with Jarvis costs cents, not dollars.
 A heavy day with lots of new actions can hit a few dollars.
 There is no IntentFrame subscription.
 You pay only for the underlying API.

 **"How rigorous are the test numbers?"**
 Honest answer: this is a first-party test suite, run locally against a custom attack corpus.
 It is not an independent red team.
 It is not a novel-attack benchmark.
 It is reproducible from a fresh clone, and the failure runs are in the repo too.

+> [!IMPORTANT]
-Independent audit is a stated next milestone, not a current claim.
+> Independent third-party audit is a stated next milestone, not a current claim.

 **"What if the project gets abandoned?"**
 The code is AGPL.
 The architecture is documented.
 The tests are public.
 The failure reports are public.
 You can fork it, audit it, and run it yourself.
 That is the entire point of building this in the open.